sovetov/sovetov.github.io/winrm.md

 ```

 Windows uses local credentials to connect to the remote machine
-if you don't specify any.
+if you don't specify any:
 ```
 C:\Users\gsovetov>winrm g winrm/config/client -r:192.168.1.138
 Client